How to Install Replacement Bayonet Plastic Temple Tips on American Optical Sunglasses

 Replacing temple tips is far cheaper than replacing the entire frame—and often makes old sunglasses feel brand new.

-Installing replacement bayonet plastic temple tips on American Optical sunglasses is an easy, at-home repair that improves comfort, stability, and longevity.
-With the right replacement tips and a few minutes of your time, you can extend the life of your favorite sunglasses significantly.
+Installing replacement earpiece covers American Optical sunglasses is an easy, at-home repair that improves comfort, stability, and longevity.